kbaegis/reagent/README.md

 ## Build stages

-buildah-gentoo is a wrapper for several utilties that allow you to incorporate a full end-to-end build into a container.
+Reagent acts as wrapper for several utilties that allow you to incorporate a full end-to-end build into a container.

--v --verbose
-Print the output from the build commands to the terminal.
-Even if verbose is not enabled, the file build.log should contain the full output and should be used if something breaks.

--p --portage
+usage: build [-h] [-v] [-p] [-c] [-i] [-b BUILD_TARGETS [BUILD_TARGETS ...]]
+             [-t] [-T] [-R]

+optional arguments:
+  -h, --help            show this help message and exit -v, --verbose         Show verbose output from subprocess commands.
+  -p, --portage         Regenerate a container with synced portage contents.
-Build a container with the contents of /usr/portage/
+  -c, --catalyst        Build contents of .stages/default/ with catalyst using

--c --catalyst
-Build catalyst stages 1-3 using specfiles and an existing stage3.
-A variable defined in pybuild.py determines where it looks for this.

--i --initial
+                        specfiles.
-Build all container images in the root directory in the numbered order.
-Do this for your core image layers.
-Serveral examples are included [go, java, libressl, stage3, etc]
+  -i, --initial         Build all numbered buildah files in the root directory

--b --build (image1 image2 ... imageN)
-Build select images matching regular expressions. ** Note - '*' and 'all' are converted to the regular expression '.*', so -b all will select all non-initial images, where `-b a+.*` will build anything with the first letter 'a'.
+                        in order with buildah.
+  -b BUILD_TARGETS [BUILD_TARGETS ...], --build BUILD_TARGETS [BUILD_TARGETS ...]
+                        Build selected contents matched by regex.
+Use 'all' to build all leaf containers.
+  -t, --test            Test images using OCIv1.config.Labels instruction
+                        before pushing them to registry.
+  -T, --vulnerability   Run vulnerability tests against images.
+  -R, --disable-registry
+                        Disable push to registry and cleanup.

 ## Design